lukasniestroj/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/BackendGUI.rst

    navigate into the various functions offered by the module.
 When editing it will also contain all the buttons necessary for saving, closing or reverting.
 It may contain additional buttons for shortcuts or any specific feature needed by the module.
+The Docheader can be modified by the :ref:`ModifyButtonBarEvent <ModifyButtonBarEvent>`.

 Content area
    This is the actual work area.
 Any information to show or content